sjfandrews/MR_ADPhenome/README.md

-# Causal effect of modifiable risk factors on the Alzheimer’s phenome
+# Causal associations between modifiable risk factors and the Alzheimer’s phenome
-Esimating the causal associations between potentially modifiable risk factors and the Alzheimer’s phenome using Mendelian randomization.
+Esimating the causal associations between potentially modifiable risk factors and the Alzheimer’s phenome using polygenic risk scoring and Mendelian randomization.

 _Shea J Andrews, Brian Fulton-Howard, Paul O’Reilly, Edoardo Marcora, & Alison M Goate and collaborators of the Alzheimer’s Disease Genetics Consortium_.
 2020. **Causal associations between modifiable risk factors and the Alzheimer’s phenome.** Annals of Neurology.
 In Press.